truenas/documentation/content/TruenasApps/StableApps/Photoprism.md

 During this step, ensure that the ***import*** dataset is configured with an SMB share and selected as the host path for the ***Photoprism Import Storage*** **Type**, as this is the dataset *Photoprism* utilizes for the import process.

-Select **Enable ACL** to define ACL permissions and to populate the **Host Path** field by either entering or browsing to and selecting the location of the dataset.
+Select **Enable ACL** to define ACL permissions and populate the **Host Path** field by either entering or browsing to and selecting the dataset location.
 Populating the **Host Path** with the dataset location and then selecting **Enable ACL** clears the values, so we recommend selecting **Enable ACL** before entering the host path.

 {{< include file="/static/includes/apps/AppInstallWizardACLConfiguration.md" >}}